James F. Byrnes

 James Francis Byrnes (/ˈbɝnz/ BURNZ; May 2, 1882 – April 9, 1972) was an American judge and politician from South Carolina.
-A member of the Democratic Party, he served in U.S. Congress and on the U.S. Supreme Court, as well as in the executive branch, most prominently as the 49th U.S. Secretary of State under President Harry S. Truman.
-Byrnes was also the 104th governor of South Carolina, making him one of the very few politicians to have served in the highest levels of all three branches of the American federal government while also being active in state government.
+A member of the Democratic Party, he served in the U.S. Congress and on the U.S. Supreme Court, as well as in the executive branch, most prominently as the 49th U.S. Secretary of State under President Harry S. Truman.
+Byrnes was also the 104th governor of South Carolina.

 Born and raised in Charleston, South Carolina, Byrnes pursued a legal career with the help of his cousin, Governor Miles Benjamin McSweeney.
 Byrnes won election to the U.S. House of Representatives and served from 1911 to 1925.
 He became a close ally of President Woodrow Wilson and a protégé of Senator Benjamin Tillman.
 He sought election to the U.S. Senate in 1924 but narrowly lost a runoff election to Coleman Livingston Blease, who had the backing of the Ku Klux Klan, a white-supremacist domestic-terrorist organization.
 Byrnes then moved his law practice to Spartanburg, South Carolina and prepared for a political comeback.
 He narrowly defeated Blease in the 1930 Democratic primary and joined the Senate in 1931.